1949 Quarter Value (2026 Guide): Errors List, ā€œDā€ & No Mint Mark Worth

 The reverse of the 1949 quarter

 The reverse displays a heraldic eagle with outstretched wings, clutching arrows in its left talon and an olive branch in its right.
-Above the eagle appears “UNITED STATES OF AMERICA” in an arc, while “E PLURIBUS UNUM” (Out of Many, One) is inscribed on a banner held in the eagle’s beak.
-“QUARTER DOLLAR” is positioned at the bottom of the design.
+“UNITED STATES OF AMERICA” arcs above the eagle, while “E PLURIBUS UNUM” (Out of Many, One) appears on a banner in the eagle’s beak.
+“QUARTER DOLLAR” sits at the bottom, and Denver coins show a small “D” mint mark directly below the eagle — the primary way to distinguish the two 1949 varieties.

 Other features of the 1949 quarter